devkosal/askai/README.md

 ## Acknowledgments

-This project utilized teachings from [Fastai's Deep Learning Course](https://www.fast.ai/) and base architectures from [Huggingface's transformers](https://huggingface.co/transformers/).
+This project utilized teachings from [Fastai's  Deep Learning from the Foundations Course](https://course.fast.ai/part2) and base architectures from [Huggingface's transformers](https://huggingface.co/transformers/).
 The books are from [University of Minnesota's Open Textbook Library](https://open.umn.edu/opentextbooks).